 If you know me well then you know I am very fond of traditional Asian cuisine.
 I often frequent a local Vietnamese restaurant a couple of blocks from my house.
 Yes, I know crab rangoon is NOT an authentic Asian appetizer, but that will not stop me from enjoying it!
 I make my rounds and enjoy authentic Asian meals a lot.
 So, I deserve to indulge in this un-authentic treat from time to time!

 I have become obsessed with my Air Fryer!
 Growing up, my family ate fried food a lot.
 My mom fried chicken, pork chops, fish, and other dishes quite a bit.
-These meals were certainly tasty but obviously are not good for our overall health.
+These meals were certainly tasty but obviously are not good overall.
 Times have changed so much!

 We now have a device that can fry food without using all of that grease.
 That is simply astonishing.
 As such, you will probably find me in the kitchen every single weekend experimenting with the Air Fryer.
 I feel like I owe it to my childhood.